-If a Toil workflow is run on a single machine (that is, single machine mode), there is nothing special you need to do.
-You change into the directory containing your user script and invoke it like any Python script:
+If a Toil workflow is run on a single machine, there is nothing special you need to do.
+You change into the directory containing your user script and invoke like any Python script:

 '''

 $ cd my_project

 $ ls

 userScript.py ...

 $ ./userScript.py ...

 '''